Writings & Art

 Artwork by Gregory Payette

-Leonard pulled the nozzle from the gas tank, gave it a little shake, and placed the nozzle back on the pump.
-He looked through the station wagon’s rear window.
-He couldn’t believe all the bags Claire had packed.
+LEONARD PULLED THE NOZZLE FROM THE gas tank, gave it a little shake, and placed it back on the pump.
+He looked through the station wagon’s rear window and couldn’t believe all the bags Claire had packed.
 How long did she think they were going for?